buskod21/OAC_Historical_Research_Data_Explorer_App/README.md

 ## 3. Network Explorer Tab

--Enables users to explore datasets via network plots:
+- Enables users to explore datasets via network plots:

--Filter by College or Department
+- Filter by College or Department

--View relationships based on Keywords or Authors
+- View relationships based on Keywords or Authors

 ## 4. Data Explorer Tab

--Allows users to:
+- Allows users to:

--Select a study from a searchable dropdown
+- Select a study from a searchable dropdown

--View study overview and objectives
+- View study overview and objectives

--Inspect associated metadata
+- Inspect associated metadata

--Explore and visualize data files
+- Explore and visualize data files

 ## License

 This project is licensed under the EUPL v1.2 (European Union Public Licence).
 Individual dataset licenses are also displayed in the app when available.

 ## Contributor Code of Conduct